This document is unfinished - there is a bunch of other tools to be documented ...

 Older ST/X versions used instances of a Project class

-- this is now obsolete and might be
+- this class is now obsolete and will be

 As some customers have built their own packaging

-scheme around it, it will be kept for some time but
+scheme around it, it will be kept for some time for backward compatibility but

 - PackageIDs (also called ProjectID's occasionally)

 These are simple symbols and are attached to classes and methods.